Table of Contents

 • Unmeasured: assigns the unmeasured from the site to the selected meter

-• Custom: allows entering a custom formula to assign to the selected rule meter.
-It is possible to use a meter register and/or a flow.
+• Custom: allows entry of a custom formula to assign to the selected rule meter.
+It is possible to use the register of a meter and/or a flow.
 For example, production - CKT-213456[ex] to calculate the residual production by subtracting the total site production from the exported of a production meter.

 d.
 Other Parameters of the Validation Scheme

-Locking: (optional) Prevents the validation of data before this date.
+Locking: (optional) Prevents data validation before this date.

-Show only validated data: (checked by default) Only validated data will be displayed in Visualization.
+Display only validated data: (checked by default) Only validated data will be displayed in Visualization.
 Uncheck to also display provisional data.
-Affects only the display in investor view (entire site).
+Only affects the display in investor account view (entire site).
 Data is automatically validated every 3 hours.

-Validate on visualization: (checked by default) Data will be validated upon visualization.
+Validate upon visualization: (checked by default) Data will be validated upon visualization.
 Uncheck to speed up the loading of graphs.
 Data is automatically validated every 3 hours.

 Process